 While the reformers at Dort were satisfied with what the Remonstrants said about human corruption due to the fall, they disagreed with them over what they said about God’s grace being ‘not irresistible’.
 They made the following points in reply.

 (1) In the beginning man was created in the image of God.
 Originally we were good.
 However, we lost that original goodness whenever Adam misused his free will and chose to disobey God in the garden.
 As a result, by nature we no longer know God as Adam once did; and we no longer love God.
 Instead of wanting to serve him, we are in rebellion against God.
-(2+3) Because of Adam’s original sin, all other humans (with the exception of Christ) are born guilty and corrupt.
+(2+3) Adam’s corruption is passed on to all other humans (with the exception of Christ).
 We are, by nature, children of wrath, incapable of any saving good and prone to evil.
 Without the help of the Holy Spirit, we neither can nor want to turn to God.

 (4+5) Because of the light of nature (that is, God reveals himself to us in what he has made) and the law of God, we have some knowledge of God.
 However such knowledge cannot save us.
 (6) What the light of nature and the law cannot do, the Holy Spirit can do: through the preaching of the gospel, God is pleased to save all who believe.
 (7) God, who is sovereign, is pleased to reveal his plan of salvation to some, but not to all.
 (8) God calls sinners to repent and believe; and he promises that all who do so will be saved.
 His call and his promise are made sincerely.
 (9) Many who hear the gospel do not respond to the gospel.
 However, the fault lies, not in the gospel, nor in God who calls, but it lies in those who are called and who refuse to believe.
 Their hearts are hardened by sin.
 (This is an important point when it comes to evangelism.
 We often blame ourselves when people don’t respond to the gospel and worry that we need to do new things to attract converts.
 However, the fault lies, not in the gospel, but in those who refuse to believe.)